 Tours & Open Houses

 Check back often as events will be added to the website frequently — right up until Homecoming weekend!

-Explore the libraries that have served the campus for more than 100 years.
-Be awed by grand spaces including North Reading Room, Heyns Reading Room, and the Stacks, which hold 52 miles of shelves.
-Delve into exhibits in the Bernice Layne Brown Gallery and more.
+Explore these libraries that have served the campus for more than 100 years.
+Be awed by grand spaces like the North Reading Room and Heyns Reading Room and delve into the exhibits of the Bernice Layne Brown Gallery.
+Plus get special access to the 52 miles of shelves in the Gardner Stacks, simply show your badge at the entrance.

 Stop by to celebrate Homecoming with complimentary refreshments and light snacks.
-Cal Alumni Association (CAA) members will receive a free, Cal-themed souvenir.
-Visit alumni.berkeley.edu for more information about CAA.
+We will have multiple giveaways as well as a raffle!
+The café will close on Saturday at football kickoff.
+Visit alumni.berkeley.edu for more information about the Cal Alumni Association.

 The Environmental Design Library honors Richard Register’s groundbreaking 1985 publication Ecocity Berkeley.
 The exhibit exploring Register’s innovative, environmentally conscious city planning work can be found in the Raymond Lifchez and Judith Stronach Exhibition Cases.

 Drawn from the personal collection of Dr. Chang C. Chen, Herstory features rare photographs and case descriptions of efforts by Chinese American women to gain legal standing in the U.S. Beginning in 1852, the exhibit documents women who fought for equal treatment in the eyes of the law and for citizenship and immigration rights.
 Far from being passive, Chinese American women have a legacy of resistance, from advocating for the right to public education to fighting against discriminatory detention and deportation.
 At a time of public debate around immigration and belonging in the United States, this exhibit shines a light on the “herstory” of brave women who fought for their place in America and the place of future generations.